 We were very lucky that we had picked one of the most professional (registered with the Canadian Society of Immigration Consultants - CSIC) and successful Immigration Consultant companies in the UK.
 Only after we had hired Kerry did we start reading the great testimonials about Access Migration Services in the Canada News.
 There were also plenty of horror stories about people being duped by unscrupulous "consultants" and losing their money.

-If you decide on someone else, please thoroughly research anyone you choose.
+If you decide on using a consultant, please thoroughly research anyone you choose.
 Ensure they are in good standing with the

 - they are the regulatory body for Canadian Immigration Professionals and have a searchable database of members who are in good standing.
 CSIC is there for YOUR protection so please use them to ensure anyone you hire is trustworthy.